Sorry, this content is not currently available in the mobile view. Switch back to desktop view to access this page.

-The Bay Area Green Business Program distinguishes small businesses that protect, preserve and sustain our environment.
+The Bay Area Green Business Program distinguishes hostels that protect, preserve and sustain our environment.

 ‘Certified Emissions Measurement and Reduction Scheme’, otherwise known as CEMARS, is the first two steps of the ‘carboNZero’ programme, which enables businesses and organisations to measure their greenhouse gas (GHG) emissions, understand their carbon liabilities and put in place management plans to reduce emissions in their organisation and through their supply chain.

 Climate Action Business is awarded to businesses that have undertaken a set of adaption and emissions reduction actions but are not necessarily measuring their

 It goes without saying that a bicycle is the most sustainable and environmental way of getting around and exploring your destination.
 In Denmark it is no different and with more than 10,000 km of cycle routes it is the perfect way to see all that Denmark has to offer.
 Hostels that display the ‘Cycling Denmark’ logo have been approved by The Danish Tourist Board as a cycle-friendly accommodation.